-<NL1>Husserl explores the possibility of understanding both forms of expectation in a relation of analogy (Hua XLIII/3, p.
+Husserl exploes the possibility of understanding both forms of expectation in a relation of analogy (2021b, p.
 284 ff.).
-The analogy is grounded in the idea that both forms of expectations have the structure intention - fulfillment.
+The analogy is grounded in the idea that both forms of expectations have the structure intention––fulfillment.
 Whether I expect something perceptually or emotionally, in both cases my expectation can be fulfilled or disappointed.
 However, fulfillment is not exactly the same in each case.
 While perceptual intentions are fulfilled through intuition (in this case, the fulfillment has the form of a confirmation), emotional expectations are only fulfilled when the affective tension is “released” (entspannt).
-In this case, the fulfillment could be described as having the character of satisfaction (Befriedigung) (See Scanziani, 2021, p.
+In this case, the fulfillment could be described as having the character of satisfaction (Befriedigung) (see Scanziani, 2021, p.
 148).
 This means that the satisfaction of an emotion is independent of the confirmation of the intention of the founding act, as a perception.
 For instance, if the perception of an object arouses a state of relaxation, perceiving every side of this object does not decrease or increase my relaxation.
 The intention of the founding act can be confirmed but I still have pleasure, that is, the pleasure is not immediately exhausted when the intention of the founding act is confirmed.
 Thus, although emotional expectations are founded on doxic intentions in a way that makes them dependent, in other respects they are relatively independent.

-<NL1>Another important feature of emotional expectations is that their affective tension is related to the contents of the experience.
+Another important feature of emotional expectations is that their affective tension is related to the contents of the experience.
 In this sense, in order to understand the specific emotional character of expectations we have to move beyond the structural form of time (i.e., the mere fact that primal-impressions are given, retained, and that retentions continuously “sink down”) and consider time contents, which are related to the experience of particular objects.
 As Husserl writes: “Time offers a universal form of ordering and a form of coexistence of immanent data.
 But form is nothing without content” (1939, p.
 76).
 It is the affective pull of a given content which draws us emotionally into the future.
 We project not only the chain of retentions but also the contents retained with their particular features.
 Husserl’s deeper analyses on the drawing power of the contents are found in the Analyses Concerning Passive and Active Synthesis.
-There, he analyzes the relation between primal impression, retention and protention with regards to affection.
+There, he analyzes the relation between primal impression, retention and protention with regard to affection.
 Affection is “the allure given to consciousness, the peculiar pull that an object given to consciousness exercises on the ego; it is a pull that is relaxed when the ego turns towards it attentively, and progresses from here, striving toward self-giving intuition” (2001, p.
 96).
 This allure is neither a psychological phenomenon nor a contextless power: the single datum is dependent upon the others for its affective force.
 The relations between contents are relations of association and motivation.
 Regarding the temporal flow, Husserl considers that the source of affection lies in the primal impression.
-In the orientation to the past, retended contents become less and less affective in a steady progress of "fading away".
-With regard to the direction of propagation, affection possesses a unitary tendency towards the future.
-The affective pull is experienced in the present, since it is connected to the primal impression, but its force goes beyond the now, it directs us towards the future with a certain emotional orientation.
+In the orientation to the past, retended contents become less and less affective in a steady progress of “fading away”.
+With regard to the direction of propagation, affection possesses a unitary tendency toward the future.
+The affective pull is experienced in the present, since it is connected to the primal impression, but its force goes beyond the now, it directs us toward the future with a certain emotional orientation.

-<H1>The emergence of emotional dispositions
+The Emergence of Emotional Dispositions